College of Fellows Sage Awards

 - Nominations are reviewed and judged by the Sage Award Committee based on the award criteria.
 The Sage Award Committee Chairs will notify the College of Fellows Chair of the committee’s selection within three days of the selection.

-- The College of Fellows Chair will notify the award recipient, who will be invited to accept the award at the College of Fellows Induction Dinner during the PRSA International Conference.
+- The College of Fellows Chair will notify the award recipient, who will be invited to accept the award at the College of Fellows Induction Ceremony during the PRSA International Conference.

 2020 Sage Award honoree Elizabeth L. Toth, Ph.D., APR, Fellow PRSA.
 Dr. Toth was nominated by Maria Russell, APR, Fellow PRSA.